allegro/hermes/docs/docs/user/publishing.md

   "fallbackToRemoteDatacenterEnabled": true
 }
 ```

-Using this setting automatically disables buffering mechanism for a topic.

 When using this setting for a topic, Hermes will try to send a message to a local datacenter Kafka first and will fall back to remote datacenter Kafka
 if the local send fails.